kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

 EOF
 ```

-If the resources were created successfully, the command returns this message:
+The Function was created successfully if the command returns this message:

 ```bash
 function.serverless.kyma-project.io/lastorder created
 ```

+Wait a few seconds for the Function to have status `RUNNING`.
 To check the Function status, run:

 ```bash
 kubectl get functions -n default lastorder